o3de/o3de.org/content/docs/tools-ui/ux-patterns/error/components/toasts.md

 Toasts that contain links in the subtitle text must do the following:

-* Persistantly display and don't automatically disappear, unlike a standard toast.
+* Persistently display and don't automatically disappear, unlike a standard toast.

 * Display a manual close button.